 With the capability to block specific apps, or even allow them for a certain period of time, scheduling particular allowances on your child’s phone or tablet is easily done.
 OurPact also has content monitoring, but not within social media.
 Geo-fencing is also available with this software.
 Designed for iOS and Android devices, texting can even be blocked or scheduled.

-Software designed to filter content on all devices – including Chromebook, Kindle, and Nook.
+This online safety tools is designed to filter content on all devices — including Chromebook, Kindle, and Nook.
 Parental controls customize content filtering, and even the capability to restrict internet access to specific white-listed domains.
 History of internet use is available for a year.

 The Circle Home Plus device is a small cube that connects with your Wi-Fi router to manage every device on your home network and is controlled through an app.
 The service is provided through a subscription offered for three months at a time, one year, or for a lifetime.
 Choose filters for each device based on age, track history, or pause internet access.
 Circle also has a rewards setting to add additional screen time.
 Location tracking is available.